matsola/biofertilizer-report/casestudy.md

 #### Leaf analysis

 Leaf analysis is a method of evaluating the nutrient content of plant leaves.
-It is often used to assess the overall health and nutritional status of a plant, as well as to diagnose nutrient deficiencies or imbalances that may be affecting plant growth and development.

-Leaf analysis can be useful in identifying nutrient deficiencies that may not be apparent through other methods, such as soil testing, and can help guide the application of fertilizers or other nutrients to ensure that plants are receiving adequate nutrition.
+Leaf analysis helps identifying nutrient deficiencies that may not be apparent through other methods, such as soil testing, and can help guide the application of fertilizers or other nutrients to ensure that plants are receiving adequate nutrition.

 The method can also be used to monitor the effectiveness of fertilization programs and to identify potential problems with plant nutrition that may be impacting crop yields.